-4.5 An Implementing Agency works with a Partner Entity to develop a proposal concept in accordance with the PCN template or a complete proposal in the Partner Entity's accepted format.
-The Partner Entity then submits the proposal concept or complete proposal to the Ministry of Planning and External Cooperation (MPCE).
+4.5 An Implementing Agency works with a Partner Entity to develop a proposal concept in accordance with the IHRC PCN template or a complete proposal in the Partner Entity's accepted format.
+The Partner Entity then submits the proposal concept or complete proposal to the Interim Haiti Recovery Commission.
 Submission implies confirmation that the Partner Entity and Implementing Agency have taken the PCN or complete proposal through their respective internal clearance processes.
 The PCN should also indicate (i) whether the proposed concept is seeking on-budget or off-budget financing modality; and (ii) the Implementing Agency.
-This process can be initiated by the Implementing Agency or the Partner Entity.
+This process can be initiated by the Implementing Agency, the Partner Entity or the IHRC.